Prit04/RHUL-Final-Year-Project/diary.md

 ### 03/4/2025
 Ive refactored mageSpell.gd, loading screen, HUD, HowToPlay, game over, flicker, pauseMenu.
 <br /> <br />Its now time for the big refactor and comemnts for the imporant sections of code, smaller scripts have been completed.
 <br /> <br />Options and Settings scripts done.
 Along with player, and mage enemey.
+Full refactor and comments of code now complete.